-2021-22 If members are found to be alive and well, their pension payments will DELIVERABLES continue.
-But if we find members who have passed and there is no reporting of it, we will stop the payment and begin recovery efforts.
+2021-22 ents will DELIVERABLES If members are found to be alive and well, their pension payment continue.
+But if we find members who have passed and there is no reor of it, we will stop the payment and begin recovery efforts. eporting

-BY SEPTEMBER 30, 2021: a) Begin research phase of project on July 1, 2021; and, b) Survey other systems regarding similar verification efforts that require minimal face to face interaction.
+2021-22 MILESTONES BY SEPTEMBER 30, 2021: a) Begin research phase of project on July 1, 2021; and, b) Survey other systems regarding similar verification efforts that require minimal face to face interaction.
 BY DECEMBER 31, 2021: a) Complete research phase and begin preparation of mailing list and correspondence; and, b) Prior to rollout of verification process, place check messages and web posting.
 BY MARCH 31, 2022: Begin verification process on January 1, 2022.
 Receive results, follow up with non-responsive members.
 BY JUNE 30, 2022: Receive results, follow up with non-responsive members, and close out project.